-In order to reduce emissions of fluorinated greenhouse gases and to meet the mandatory targets set by the Kyoto Protocol to the EU on the climate crisis, Regulation (EC) No 842/2006, in relation to some of these gases, including sulphur hexafluoride (SF6), has been adopted by the European Parliament and its Council.
+In order to reduce emissions of fluorinated greenhouse gases and to meet the mandatory targets set by the Kyoto Protocol to the EU on the climate crisis, Regulation (CE) No 842/2006, in relation to some of these gases, including sulphur hexafluoride (SF6), has been adopted by the European Parliament and its Council.

 This text, in force since 4 July 2007, regulates the obligations specific to all stages of the life cycle of fluorinated greenhouse gases, since their production.

 This Regulation is therefore addressed to all parties involved in all these life cycles : producers of these gases, importers and exporters, manufacturers and importers of products and/or equipment containing them, as well as all those who use them.

 The responsibility for compliance with the law in force lies with the operator of the high-voltage switchgear and controlgear.

 The legislation, through Regulation 842/2006, repealed by Regulation (EU) No. 517/2014 of 16/04/14 on fluorinated greenhouse gases, defines it as : "the legal or natural person exercising real power over the technical functioning of equipment and systems".

 This definition includes the fact that this equipment operator is not necessarily the owner.